There are numerous ways to get to Napa from San Francisco, depending on your budget and how much time you have. These are our picks!

 For those who are short on time in the Bay Area, but still want to see the best of what Wine Country has to offer, this is one of the best San Francisco half day wine tours.

-The tour picks you up from San Francisco, and includes a private tour and tasting at the Robert Mondavi Winery and a tasting at the LE Winery in the Carneros region, bringing you back to San Francisco before sunset.
+The tour picks you up from San Francisco, and includes a private tour and tasting at various wineries around the Napa region, bringing you back to San Francisco before the day is out.

 Best Ways to Get Around Napa Once You’re There